 For the next Round, is having the Applicant Submission Period set at three (3) months sufficient?

 Is the concept of a fixed period of time for accepting applications the right approach?
+Why or why not?
 Does this help facilitate a predictable schedule for submission and objections/comments?

 Deliberations